The consequences of engaging in tax avoidance

 You may be liable to interest and a penalty, or a 30% tax avoidance surcharge.
 There is no time limit on Revenue's powers to challenge a tax avoidance scheme under the GAAR.

-If Revenue is examining a complex transaction where it appears there was an ‘implementation fail’, then there is also no time limit on Revenue's power to investigate.
+If Revenue examines a complex transaction that suggests an ‘implementation fail’, there is no time limit on Revenue's power to investigate.
 An implementation fail is the taxpayer not correctly following the advice given.

 Along with the penalty or surcharge you may also have:

 - to pay legal fees in court

 - your name published on the list of tax defaulters.